a4lamber/EHRsdata-profiling/README.md

 For the demo, the dataset selected is the Mimic datasets.
 You will need to have access to a dataset of electronic health records (EHRs) available on [PhysioNet](https://physionet.org/content/mimiciii-demo/1.4/).

+Your need to put your data into your project folder `your-project/rawdata`.
+The code will recursive scan the `./rawdata` directory.

 Clone the repo
 ```
 git clone https://github.com/a4lamber/EHRsdata-profiling.git